catwken/hellobook/other/freak.md

 So learn to enjoy sex for yourself.
 You might not like everything you try, but most women can usually find something to enjoy during sex whether it’s the joy of being looked at, clitoral stimulation, oral sex or fantasizing in their heads.

 My most powerful sex tricks and tips aren't on this site.
-If you want to access them and give your lover back-arching, toe-curling, screaming orgasms that will keep them sexually obsessed with you, then you can learn these secret sex techniques in my private and discreet newsletter.
-You'll also learn the 5 dangerous mistakes that will ruin your sex life and relationship.
-Get it here.
+If you want to access them and give your lover back-arching, toe-curling, screaming orgasms that will keep them sexually obsessed with you.

 3. …And Make Your Own Suggestions

 Don’t just leave it to him to spice things up or initiate sex.
 Take the reigns yourself!
 Let your man know some freaky sex ideas you’d like to try, even if it seems a little out there.
 Chances are, he’ll think it’s hot that you’re contributing and will love seeing you so turned on when you do try it.

-Talking about sex can be difficult, so check out our guide to sexual communication to get it right.
+Talking about sex can be difficult, so check out our [guide to sexual communication](https://badgirlsbible.com/sexual-communication) to get it right.

 5. Have Confidence

 Everyone has hangups about their sexuality.
 Perhaps you’re worried that your tummy is too round or that you don’t sound “hot enough” during sex.
 Your man is probably worried about the size of his penis and whether he can keep it up, even if he’s never had complaints in that department.

 So take a deep breath and recognize that your flaws are magnified only to you and that you’re desirable.
-If that’s not enough, learn how to get over sexual anxiety once and for all.
+If that’s not enough, learn [how to get over sexual anxiety once and for all](https://badgirlsbible.com/how-to-get-rid-of-sexual-anxiety).
 Otherwise, you probably won’t be game to try new things, and you’ll never learn how to be a freak in bed.

 6. Get Out of Your Routine